apache/iotdb/docs/Documentation/UserGuideV0.7.0/7-TsFile/2-Usage.md

     under the License.

 -->
-Now, you’re ready to start doing some awesome things with TsFile.
+Now, you are ready to start doing some awesome things with TsFile.
 This section demonstrates the detailed usage of TsFile.

 ### Time-series Data
 A time-series is considered as a set of quadruples.
 A quadruple is defined as (deltaObject, measurement, time, value).